-You might be wondering: Can I evict my tenant to sell the property?
+You might wonder: Can I evict my tenant if I’m selling my property?

-Indeed, in some cases, you’ll need to evict a tenant because of reasons on your end.
-This might be because you’ve sold your property and the new owners want it to be vacated, or simply because you need to repossess the home.
-Whatever the reason, owners have the right to terminate the tenancy without ground.
-However, you’ll need to provide notice to your tenants at an earlier date.
+Sometimes, you’ll need to evict a tenant because of your own reasons.
+You may have sold your property and the new owners want it to be vacated.
+Or, you need to repossess the house.
+Whatever reason, as an owner, you have the right to terminate the tenancy without ground as long as you provide prior notice to your tenants.

-How to evict a tenant / how to evict a co-tenant: mapping the process
+How to evict a tenant or a co-tenant: mapping the process

-Since there are many legal complexities in the steps to eviction, there are a couple of essential things to remember when issuing a termination notice (also known as a Notice to Vacate) to your tenant.
+Because there are many legal complexities in the steps to eviction, there are some essential things to remember.

-Notice periods can be incredibly confusing for landlords looking to evict a tenant by themselves.
-Depending on which state you’re in, there are different notice periods for other grounds for eviction.
+Notice periods can be confusing for landlords looking to evict a tenant alone.
+Depending on your state, there are different notice periods for eviction to adhere to.

-As a general rule, you can expect to give 7-14 days’ eviction notice time for non-payment of rent and breach of agreement, and at least 42 days for termination without grounds.
-Note that you’ll need first to provide a Notice to Remedy to the violation before you can serve a Notice to Vacate in some cases.
+Generally, you can expect to give 7-14 days’ eviction notice time for non-payment of rent or breach of agreement.
+You are looking at least 42 days for termination without grounds.
+It’s wise to note that you’ll need first to provide a Notice to Remedy to the violation before you can sometimes serve a Notice to Vacate.

-We’ve pulled together a list of resources by the state to help you determine how much notice you should give your tenant:
+Below, you can find a list of resources by state to help you determine your tenant eviction notice period:

 - VIC – Consumer Affairs Victoria

 - WA – Department of Mines, Industry Regulation and Safety